Chapter 4: Construction Details, Section 41: Existing Concrete Pavement

 - Verify that manufacturer’s instructions for storage and installation of specified materials are submitted.

-- Ensure submittal of mix design for rapid strength concrete including opening age, aggregate gradations, proportions of constituents, maximum time allowance between batching and placing, range of ambient temperatures over which mix design is effective, final set time, and any special requirements such as water temperature.
+- Verify submittal of mix design for rapid strength concrete including opening age, aggregate gradations, proportions of constituents, maximum time allowance between batching and placing, range of ambient temperatures over which mix design is effective, final set time, and any special requirements such as water temperature.
 Note that each mix design has a specified maximum ambient temperature range that may result in multiple mix designs for a single project.
 Modulus of rupture development data is required for each mix design and must include the following minimum age tests: 1 hour before opening age, opening age, 1 hour after opening age; and 24 hours, 3 days, 7 days, and 28 days after placement.

-- Ensure the contractor successfully constructs trial slabs for each mix design.
-Ensure the contractor is capable of constructing slab replacement in compliance with the specifications within the specified time periods, including delivery, placement, finishing, and curing times, and under similar atmospheric and temperature conditions expected during replacement operations.
+- Verify that the contractor successfully constructs trial slabs for each mix design.
+Assure the contractor is capable of constructing slab replacement in compliance with the specifications within the specified time periods, including delivery, placement, finishing, and curing times, and under similar atmospheric and temperature conditions expected during replacement operations.
 Additional time for pavement removal, base removal, base replacement, bond breaker, and dowel bar installation as required, must be factored into specified time periods.
 Trial slabs are not to be placed on the roadway or within the project limits.
 During trial slab construction, obtain a split sample of aggregate from the contractor for grading, cleanness value, and sand equivalent testing.
-Ensure the contractor fabricates test beams in accordance with specification requirements for determining early age and 3-day modulus of rupture values.
+Check that the contractor fabricates test beams in accordance with specification requirements for determining early age and 3-day modulus of rupture values.
 Verify the contractor's method for curing beams for early age testing.
 Verify the contractor's means to monitor and record internal temperatures of trial slabs and early age beams.
 Reject trial slabs not meeting early age and 3-day modulus of rupture requirements.
 Require the contractor to dispose of trial slabs.

 - For projects with larger individual slab replacement quantities, the special provisions may include requirements covering just-in-time training, materials, construction, and payment.
 Be sure to review these requirements well in advance of the intended work.